Salesforce Account Planning

 3. Data Consolidation

-Without strategic account software, it’s very likely that most of your data will be all over the place in different formats, from Word docs to PPTs to spreadsheets.
+Without strategic account software, most of your data will likely be all over the place in different formats, from Word docs to PPTs to spreadsheets.
 It’s important to have consolidated on one platform so that everyone can access data in a consistent format and be on the same page.
 KAM software gives you a central data repository that makes this possible.

 4. Strategy Development and Action Plan